What's New in Ion 1.1

 Directives

-The operation determines what changes will be made to the encoding context and which clauses may legally follow.
+The operation determines what changes will be made to the encoding context and which values or clauses may legally follow.

-In Ion v1.1, there are three supported directive operations:
+In Ion v1.1, there are eight supported directive operations:

 Shared Modules